 “Chess is a universal game, knowing no boundaries of age, gender, faith, ethnicity or disability, that promotes key intellectual skills such as problem solving, logical thinking, pattern recognition and concentration.
 Playing chess also fosters intellectual character.
 Its cerebral reputation boosts self-esteem and gives children ‘grit’ – the tenacity to cope with adversity – which helps them grow into rounded and employable individuals.
 It does this by teaching children how to lose and how to win gracefully, to think ahead and foresee the consequences of their actions.” – Chess in Schools & Communities

-Classes resumed Tuesday 15 September, 5 pm to 7 pm, adapted for Covid-19 precautions.
+Classes resume Tuesday 8 December, 5 pm to 7 pm, with continued Covid-19 precautions.

 The Junior chess coaching club has re-opened restricted to 8 – 15 year olds (Key Stages 2, 3 & 4) only and will be following HM Government guidance for out-of-school settings during the Covid-19 outbreak.
 Please note that places are accordingly limited.

 Attendance for enrolled children (see “Introduction” section below) at each session is only by prior registration which has been accepted – click the Attendance Form button below to apply.

 Wanstead House and the Chess Club have safety protocols in place including social distancing and Track & Trace arrangements which must be adhered to by all attendees, whether children, parents, guardians, carers or supervisors.
 Waiting within the House is limited to only a few minutes.
 Please read the following key documents for managing a Covid-19 environment: